 Stephen is head of the European Equity Team.
-He joined Baillie Gifford in 2005, and became a partner of the firm in 2024.
-Stephen has been involved in running the European portion of the Global Core Strategy and Managed Strategy since 2019, as well as becoming a member of the International All Cap Portfolio Construction Group in 2022.
-Prior to joining the team he spent time in the US, UK Smaller Companies and Japanese equities teams.
-Stephen graduated with a BSc (Hons) in Financial Mathematics in 2005.
+He joined Baillie Gifford in 2005 and became a member of the International All Cap Portfolio Construction Group in 2022.
+Prior to that, he spent time in the US, UK Smaller Companies and Japanese Equities Teams.
+Stephen graduated BSc (Hons) in Financial Mathematics in 2005.